CassinSackett/PlagueResistance/pipeline.md

 ```
 should induce
 Additive effect ('ADD') (parameter 1) and
-Dominance deviation ('DOMDEV') (parameter 2) (or do I need to specify --glm genotypic interaction for this to work?).
+Dominance deviation ('DOMDEV') (parameter 2) (or perhaps one needs to specify --glm genotypic interaction for this to work?).

 You could replace "genotypic" with dominant, recessive, hetonly and interaction.